We are searching for

 Issue #2: Limited Charging Stations

-Issue #3: Range Anxiety
+Issue #3: Range Anxiet

-Along with limited charging stations comes something that many new EV drivers deal with: range anxiety.
+Along with limited charging stations comes another electric car problem that many new EV drivers deal with: range anxiety.
 When taking your EV for a long trip, you may worry about where exactly you'll be charging up.
 Plus, if you face extreme hot or cold temperatures that require the AC or heat to run, your range diminishes and could leave you stranded.
 For internal combustion engine cars, all you would have to do is pull into any of the thousands of gas stations located by every major roadway.
 But in some states, you may find that charging stations are few and far between.
 This leads to drivers worrying about running out of energy, and that anxiety can cause them to forgo long trips altogether.
 Hybrid vehicles can diminish some of these worries as they depend on two separate motors for travel.
 But if you plan to go all-electric, you may want to wait for charging stations to become more ubiquitous throughout the United States.

 Issue #4: Faulty Hardware